dennisvandehoef/easy-html-creator/README.md

  `bundle exec rake start`

-  follow the console output and open a webbrowser
+  ...follow the console output and open a webbrowser

 TODO
 =======